-Studies also suggest that an over-the-counter supplement called glucosamine sulfate is safe and may help people with osteoarthritis in the knees.
-A study published in 2001 described improvement over three years for patients taking 1,500 milligrams of glucosamine a day compared with a placebo (an inactive pill).
-A newer study in 2006 found that glucosamine seems to work better when combined with chondroitin for moderate to severe osteoarthritis.
+Studies also suggest that an over-the-counter supplement called glucosamine sulfate is safe and may provide modest benefit to people with osteoarthritis of the knees.
 However, there is no compelling evidence that joint deterioration can be slowed or stopped by treatment with glucosamine.
-The issue continues to be studied.
 Over-the-counter creams containing capsaicin applied to the skin over painful joints also may help.

 Applying heat or cold can relieve pain temporarily.
 Your doctor also can advise you on the use of heating pads, hot baths and ice packs to ease the discomfort.